calumcmccall/football_league_app/README.md

 <img width="1440" alt="Screenshot 2022-09-17 at 13 44 26" src="https://user-images.githubusercontent.com/12415524/190857703-28fcb017-286e-4ae1-a6e3-52ee66c2c4e5.png">

+Clubs don't need to participate in every league and is user dictated

 <img width="1440" alt="Screenshot 2022-09-17 at 13 45 09" src="https://user-images.githubusercontent.com/12415524/190857705-f311e170-9b3c-4909-8e60-ee838e04a0c8.png">

 Within a club you view the fixtures of all of their teams across different leagues